CodeSpaceHQ/MENGEL/modules/DMZ/data_kit/README.md

 This file can modify the dataset by removing rows or columns, but it cannot add either.

+### Text Handling: text_handler.py
+This file is for the conversion or removal of text values from a dataset.
+- text_column_to_numeric: Takes in a dataframe column and replaces all of the text values with corresponding categorical numeric values.
+- convert_dataframe_text: Converts all columns which contain fewer than n unique values with corresponding categorical values.
+Columns which have more than n unique values are left untouched.
+- convert_nonpredictive_text: Replaces all text values in a dataframe with "NaN"s.

+This file can modify the dataset, but it cannot add or remove columns.
 ##
 This documentation is a work in progress.
 Please create an issue if you need something added or fork it and do a PR.